Code-Institute-Submissions/MILESTONE_PROJECT_1-8/README.md

 ### User Stories
 ##### *First Time Users*
-* Being a first time user, I want to source a DJ for my wedding.
+* I want to source a DJ for my wedding.
 * I want to easily navigate the website.
-* I want to see examples or past weddings.
+* I want to see examples of past weddings.
 * I want to see reviews from other couples.
 * I want to get a quote for my wedding easily.